mrdav30/LockstepRTSEngine/README.md

 - 2D physics engine on the X-Z plane.
 - Behaviour system for both individual agents and globally
 - Lockstep variables - know when and where desyncs happen
-- Size-based pathfinding (big units won't get stuck in those narrow gaps)
+- Size-based vector flow-field pathfinding (big units won't get stuck in those narrow gaps)
 - Customizable database system
 - Support for Forge Networking (DarkRift and Photon coming soon)